badkatro/VBASync/README.md

   * Minimizes spurious changes by ignoring case on variable names, making merges easier.
   * Extracts full code including several hidden attributes.
+  * Extracts forms only by using parameter from command line
   * Also extracts settings not tied to a particular module, like references.
   * Generates FRX files compatible with the VBE, but